-- High-quality walking and cycling networks are delivered, enabling residents and visitors to make active journeys more frequently, with improved public realm and access to local shops, facilities and green spaces. - Safety and perceptions of safety are addressed through improved infrastructure and supressed demand for active travel is released through reallocated road space to improved walking and cycling facilities. - Awareness is increased, supported by a strong, consistent media campaign showing the active travel options available.
-Residents are supported to make changes using education, training and publicity. - Improved health and wellbeing of residents through increased regular walking and
+- High-quality walking and cycling networks are delivered, enabling residents and visitors to make active journeys more frequently, with improved public realm and access to local shops, facilities and green spaces. - Safety and perceptions of safety are addressed through improved infrastructure and supressed demand for active travel is released through reallocated street space to improved walking and cycling facilities, as well as to public transport interchanges such as bus stops and railway stations.

+- Awareness is increased, supported by a strong, consistent media campaign showing the active travel options available.
+Residents are supported to make changes using education, training and publicity. - Road safety awareness will also be increased through an ongoing positive campaign that highlights the needs and safety of pedestrians and cyclists. - Improved physical, mental health and wellbeing of residents through increased regular walking and cycling, making a healthier, happier and more resilient North Somerset.